In addition to Random Encounters

 - Unlike Xenogears, the Xenosaga game series is composed entirely of non-random encounters.

 - The same is true for Xenoblade.
 All enemy encounters are present in the world proper, helping to lend to the game's grand sense of scale.
-The player can choose to fight any of them at will.
+The player can choose to fight any of them at will (Or not.
+The first time you go through any given area, there will be enemies a good four or five times your level scattered about).
 While most enemies will mind their own business otherwise, other enemies will initiate the battle on their own; some will do so if they see you, some if they hear you, and still others if you use an Ether-based move in their vicinity.
 Likewise, even enemies that wouldn't pick a fight with you ordinarily might do so if they stumble upon you in the middle of a fight with another one of their species.

 - In The World Ends with You, you fight Noise by scanning your surroundings with the Player Pin and then touching those red monstrous-looking symbols to begin battle.
 In essence, battles that don't advance the story or clear out invisible walls are completely optional, though you miss out on pins, EXP, and PP if you decide not to battle a lot.
 This can make things very difficult later; even on easy mode, the final boss essentially becomes a Hopeless Boss Fight.

-- Breath of Fire: Dragon Quarter got rid of random encounters and had the enemies appear on screen.
-It distinguished itself from other games that do this by encouraging you to use bait and traps to lure the enemies into better positions for you to attack them.
+- Breath of Fire: Dragon Quarter gets rid of random encounters and has the enemies appear onscreen.
+It distinguishes itself from other games that do this by encouraging you to use bait and traps to lure the enemies into better positions for you to attack them.

 - In Planet Alcatraz, besides the plot-essential encounters, there are optional locations on the map you can visit or ignore at will.